wmjae/forge-std/CONTRIBUTING.md

 Do not overwhelm new contributors.

 It is tempting to micro-optimize and make everything about relative performance, perfect grammar, or exact style matches.
-Do not succumb to that temptation..
+Do not succumb to that temptation.

 Focus first on the most significant aspects of the change: